 - Excellent no issues identified

 - Good minor issues identified

 - Fair moderate issues identified

-- Poor significant issues identified
+- · Poor significant issues identified

 - Fail major and critical behavioural issues

-Auditors should use the guidelines in "Appendix B: Guidelines for Audit Outcome" to assist in determining the audit outcome.
+Auditors should use the guidelines in Appendix A to assist in determining the audit outcome.
 Auditors can use their discretion as to the relative weight applied to each issue identified.

-The Auditor records these findings and submits them to the National Administrator.
+The Auditor records these findings and submits them to NABERS.

-The Auditor's result is a preliminary result that may change upon review of the National Administrator or following the Right of Reply by the Assessor.
+The Auditor's result is a preliminary result that may change upon review of NABERS or following the Right of Reply by the Assessor.

-The National Administrator reviews the Auditor's findings to ensure that the:
+NABERS reviews the Auditor's findings to ensure that the:

-- audit has taken place as required; - relevant methods and standards of assessment were applied; - findings of the audit are clear, comprehensible and well justified; and - Auditor has provided clear advice as to how and where the NABERS Assessor has breached the NABERS Rules.
+- audit has taken place as required - relevant methods and standards of assessment were applied - findings of the audit are clear, comprehensible and well justified - Auditor has provided clear advice as to how and where the NABERS Assessor has breached the NABERS Rules.

-The National Administrator will review 80% of the reported audits within 10 working days.
+NABERS will aim to review the reported audits within 10 working days.